Summary of Federal Laws

 The list of hate crimes that must be reported has been modified to include the following crimes: larceny-theft, simple assault; intimidation, and property destruction, theft or vandalism.
 (20 USC 1092 (f)(1)(F)(ii))

-See the NAICU HEA 101 Quick Guide to Campus Crime Reporting for more information and a link to the text of the new law.
+See the NAICU HEA 101 Quick Guide to Campus Crime Reporting for more information and a link to the text of the law.

-Summary of the New Campus Safety Disclosure Responsibilities: Institutions of postsecondary education that participate in the Federal student financial assistance programs have been required by Section 485(a) and (f) of the Higher Education Act (HEA) to provide the Secretary with campus crime statistics since 1990.
+Summary of the Campus Safety Disclosure Responsibilities: Institutions of postsecondary education that participate in the Federal student financial assistance programs have been required by Section 485(a) and (f) of the Higher Education Act (HEA) to provide the Secretary with campus crime statistics since 1990.
 The Higher Education Opportunity Act (Public Law 110-315) (HEOA) was enacted on August 14, 2008 and reauthorizes the Higher Education Act of 1965, as amended.
 The HEOA made a number of additions to campus security reporting requirements.
 This spring, representatives from many postsecondary communities participated in meetings held by the U.S. Department of Education (ED) to discuss regulatory language (negotiated rulemaking) and ED expects that language to be issued as a Notice of Proposed Rulemaking (NPRM) later this summer.
 Final rules will be published by November 1, 2009 and will be effective on July 1, 2010.
 The link above provides a summary of these rules for planning purposes.
 DOE anticipates that further guidance will be provided once the final rules have been published.
 However, institutions must make a good-faith effort to comply with the statute in the absence of regulations and should therefore be gathering this information in preparation for the 2010 report.

 What Kinds of Reports Need To Be Made Public?